Version Monitoring

 All specified metrics of a workload must satisfy the evaluation criteria for the workload to be eligible for cleanup.

-Another way to specify the deletion criteria for a workload is by providing a PromQL expression which results a boolean scalar.
+You can also specify deletion criteria for a workload by providing a PromQL expression that returns a boolean scalar.

 apiVersion: sme.sap.com/v1alpha1